-Is there a connection between alcohol policies and adolescent drinking behaviors?
+Is there a link between alcohol policies and adolescent drinking behaviors?
 For example, do strict policies reduce heavy drinking?
-What about heavy episodic or so-called “binge” drinking?
+What about so-called “binge” drinking?

 Researchers wanted to know.
 So they studied the matter among 15- and 16-year old youth in 40 European and North American countries.
 Data on drinking were from two sources.
 One was the Health Behavior in School-age Children survey.
-The other was the European School Survey Project on Alcohol and other Drugs.
+The other was the European School Survey Project.

 This isn’t surprising.
-In fact, it’s consistent with evidence from many sources.
-When alcohol is difficult to get, consumption levels tend to be lower.
+In fact, it’s consistent with evidence from many other sources.
+When alcohol is difficult to get, drinking tend to be lower.
 On the other hand, harmful drinking tends to be higher.

-The researchers concluded that future studies should see if strict policies have any beneficial effect on drinking behaviors.
-Or if they instead increase binge drinking.
+The researchers concluded that future studies should see if strict policies have any beneficial effect on drinking.
+Or if they instead increase “binge” drinking.

 Resources: Alcohol Policies and Adolescent Drinking